Geephted/Medical-Student-Report/README.md

 ![](Dashboard.jpg)

+## Tool Used

+Microsoft Excel: Used for data manipulation, analysis, and visualization.

 ## Conclusion
 In conclusion, this repository serves as a valuable asset to advance knowledge in the field of medical education, contributing to a better understanding of medical student characteristics and health-related aspects.
 By leveraging this analysis, stakeholders can work collaboratively to drive positive changes, support student success, and ultimately improve the quality of medical education and student experiences.